Amiga Original Chip Set: Floppy disk controller

-The Amiga 3000 introduced a special, dual-speed floppy drive that also allowed to use high density disks with double capacity without any change to Paula's floppy controller.
+The Amiga 3000 introduced a special, dual-speed floppy drive that also allowed use of high density disks with double capacity without any change to Paula's floppy controller.

 Serial port

 The serial port is rudimentary, using programmed input/output only and lacking a FIFO buffer.
 However, virtually any bit rate can be selected, including all standard rates, MIDI rate, as well as extremely high custom rates.